- 1 What Disadvantages Are

-A Fluff Disadvantage can be just about anything that inconveniences your character to a reasonable extent.
+A Drawback can be just about anything that inconveniences your character to a reasonable extent.
 It can be an everyday annoyance, a deficiency that comes up frequently but has low impact, a stronger issue that is very niche and will happen rarely, or a significant weakness that the character strives to mitigate with reasonable effectiveness, though one they can't totally erase.
-These are usually played for flavour.
+These are usually played for flavor.

-A Trouble is roughly equivalent to a Defining Disadvantage in concept, and deserving of detailed explanation for the fact that it is a crucial part of an application.
-It's an aspect of the character, or a culmination of several aspects, that define who they are and secure a memorable place in their theme just as much as their most iconic abilities do.
-Essentially, without their Trouble, a character would no longer be recognizable as themselves, which usually makes them something that their original writer(s) will never completely resolve, though they might morph and change over time.
-True to its name, a Trouble is the Disadvantage that is the root source of most of the trouble the character gets themselves in, whether they bring those hardships on themselves or not.
-It serves as a primary hook to engage them in scenarios, to catch players’ attention, and to enrich the situations they find themselves in with complications and conflicts, as the basis of good fiction.
+A Trouble is the character's main, driving Disadvantage.
+It is an aspect of the character, or a culmination of several aspects, that define who they are and secure a memorable place in their theme, just as much as their most iconic abilities do.
+A Trouble is something that, were it to no longer exist, a character would no longer be recognizable as themselves, which usually makes them something that their original writer(s) will never completely resolve, though they might morph and change over time.

-What can actually constitute a Trouble is extremely broad.
+What can constitute a Trouble is extremely broad.
 They could be a single behavior or belief that is overwhelmingly impactful in their lives, often instantly recognizable in popular FCs.
 They could also be a complex combination of factors and traits that are the root of many of their problems as much as they are the summation of their identity.
-They can be somewhere in between too.
+They might even be somewhere in between.
 A Trouble does not have to be cartoonishly simple, nor does it have to be all about how your character is a terrible person.
-Many Troubles effectively come down to a broad overview of the character as a person that naturally explains how “being them” is not always easy, glamorous, or something to be proud of.
-Many Troubles are also actually sympathetic, or even admirable traits, which the character is so strongly tied to that they compel them to take sub-optimal courses of action or make the inadvisable choice because of, their good nature.
-In many, if not most cases, a character probably thinks of their Trouble behavior, if they could identify it, as good, right, smart, practical, necessary, or they just don’t think about it at all.
+Many Troubles come down to a take on how on how the character “being themself” is not always easy, glamorous, or something to be proud of.

 When character staff reviews a Trouble, the three things we always look for are: